 A large portion of the core curriculum for criminal justice programs is the study and enforcement of criminal law.
-Some law enforcement course topics covered in many criminal justice degree programs include criminal procedure, law enforcement operations, law enforcement systems, community policing, corrections systems and police administration.
+Some law enforcement course topics covered in many criminal justice degree programs include trends in criminal justice, public policy, corrections issues, and legal and ethical issues in criminal justice investigation.

 Homeland security majors are provided with a variety of law enforcement courses to prepare them for several different career paths in this field.
-Courses on law enforcement operations, law enforcement administration, American law enforcement and security management are typically offered to homeland security majors.
-Some courses offered in these programs concentrate on specific types of crimes, such as white collar crimes, terrorism and cyber terrorism.
+Courses on local, state, and federal law enforcement operations, investigation and security management are typically offered to homeland security majors.
+Some courses offered in these programs cover how to recognize and respond to current threats.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: